What does teenage bullying look like?

 Some children might need extra help to stop bullying.
 There are many programs and resources to help you to support your child.

 - your child’s school – you can approach your child’s teachers, principal, school psychologist, school counsellor or guidance officer

-- confidential telephone counselling services such as the parenting hotline in your state or territory, Lifeline (13 11 14) and Kids Helpline
+- confidential telephone counselling services like the parenting hotline in your state or territory, Lifeline on 131 114, and Kids Helpline on 1800 551 800

-- health professionals such as your GP or a psychologist or counsellor
+- health professionals like your GP or a psychologist or counsellor.